LEARNAcademy/syllabus/rails/controllers-routes-views.md

 end
 ```

 We access the method in the controller through our url request.
-This is done by appending a slash `/` and the name of your method to `localhost:3000`.
+This is done by appending a slash `/` and the name of our method to `localhost:3000`.
 Try navigating to `localhost:3000/answer`.
 At this point, we will see an error that says no route matches '/answer'

 ### The Route

 In order for our Rails server to respond to a request to this url, it needs a particular path and an http verb.
-A `routes.rb` file in the `config` folder is created when you run `rails new`.
+When we ran the `rails new` command a `routes.rb` file was created in the `config` folder.
 This file is intended to house all valid urls in your application.

 <img src="https://i.ibb.co/7r7kVM9/config-routes.png" alt="config-routes" border="0" />